apache/griffin-site/quickstart.md

 permalink: /docs/quickstart.html
 ---
 ## User Story
-Say we have two hive tables(demo_src, demo_tgt), we need to know what is the data quality for target table, based on source table.
+Say we have two data set(demo_src, demo_tgt), we need to know what is the data quality for target data set, based on source data set.

-For simplicity, suppose both two tables have the same schema as this:
+For simplicity, suppose both two data set have the same schema as this:
 ```
 id                      bigint
 age                     int